 The Student Privacy Pledge

-The Future of Privacy Forum (FPF) and the Software & Information Industry Association (SIIA) announced a K-12 school service providers Pledge to safeguard student privacy built around a dozen commitments regarding the collection, maintenance, and use of student personal information.
+The Future of Privacy Forum (FPF) and the Software & Information Industry Association (SIIA) introduced a K-12 school service providers Pledge to safeguard student privacy built around a dozen commitments regarding the collection, maintenance, and use of student personal information.

 Not sell student information